techidaily/site-win11-tips/source/_posts/insiders-look-at-windows-boot-configuration-management.md

  Safe mode is a way to boot your PC without any extra drivers and programs that might be otherwise causing problems on your PC.
 With the few programs selected, Safe mode lets you test out and see if you still face problems with your PC.
 Basically, if you don’t see the problem in the Safe mode, then it wasn’t caused by the regular drivers or programs.

- If you’d like to learn more about Safe mode, then you can go through our detailed guides on it; the most prominent ones are[“What is Safe Mode,”](https://www.makeuseof.com/what-is-safe-mode/) and[“The Difference Between Safe Mode and Clean Boot”](https://www.makeuseof.com/clean-boot-vs-safe-mode-whats-the-difference/) .
+ If you’d like to learn more about Safe mode, then you can go through our detailed guides on it; the most prominent ones are [“What is Safe Mode,”](https://www.makeuseof.com/what-is-safe-mode/) and [“The Difference Between Safe Mode and Clean Boot”](https://www.makeuseof.com/clean-boot-vs-safe-mode-whats-the-difference/) .

 ### 5\.
 Enable Safe Mode With Networking